darkeclipz/fractals/README.md

 It can be tested at [Shadertoy](https://www.shadertoy.com/new).

-# 3D Fractals
+# Resources

-A _very_ nice explanation of [3D fractals and how to implement it can be found here](http://blog.hvidtfeldts.net/index.php/2011/06/distance-estimated-3d-fractals-part-i/), and I will implement this at a later time.
+More resources can be found at the following links:

+ * Distance Estimation with 3D Fractals: http://blog.hvidtfeldts.net/index.php/2011/06/distance-estimated-3d-fractals-part-i/
+ * Building 4D Polytopes, and Stereoscopic Projection: https://syntopia.github.io/Polytopia/polytopes.html

 # Screenshots

 In the `screenshots` folder are high-res pictures.